Preliminary Guide to the Junaluska School of Religion Records, 1928 - 1941

 - School of Religion records (Duke University Archives)

-[Identification of item], Junaluska School of Religion Records, University Archives, Duke University.
+[Identification of item], Junaluska School of Religion Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Junaluska School of Religion Records were received by the University Archives as a transfer in 1977 (A77-152).